 - using jackfruit - smoky jackfruit tacos with tropical slaw, jackfruit sliders

-- with cauliflower-walnut crumbles - easy lasagna roll ups, Crunchwrap supreme
+- with cauliflower-walnut crumbles - vegan lasagna roll ups, Crunchwrap supreme

 - using soy curls - sweet and spicy cashew chicken, succulent vegan shawarma

-- using lentil-mushroom filling - rich and hearty lentil bolognese
+- using lentil-mushroom filling - rich and hearty vegan bolognese